 Follow the river until you reach an impressive packhorse bridge, called New Bridge, with its cobbled surface (SE 236601).
 It is a Scheduled Ancient Monument which is on an old route from Fountains Abbey.
 Cross this, then over the course of the old railway and climb the slight hill at the other side.

 Go through a farm gate and follow the left hand field boundary, passing under some power lines.

 At a wall corner, a bridleway goes off to the left but you go straight ahead through the gate.
 Follow this path and take a right turn, indicated by a public footpath fingerpost and crossing a wooden stile (SE 239609).
 To the right along here are views over the Nidderdale and Birstwith.

-Cross a field to a walkers’ gate and go over the cattle grid, passing Dinmore House.
-A little further on, there is a barn which has been converted into a dwelling.
-Pass to the left of this and through the gateway (SE 243608), turn immediately left to follow the left hand boundary of the next three fields, exiting into the road on the edge of Burnt Yates via a stone stile (SE 249613).
+Cross a field to a walkers’ gate and go over the cattle grid along a tarmac drive towards Dinmore Barn.
+Half way down this drive, the footpath forks to the left over a stile in the drive fence.
+Pass to the left hand side of the barn which has been converted into a dwelling.
+Through the gateway (SE 243608), turn immediately left to follow the left hand boundary of the next three fields, exiting into the road on the edge of Burnt Yates via a stone stile (SE 249613).
 Turn right along the road.